The Master of Science in Mechanical Engineering reflects the increasingly interdisciplinary nature of the practice of engineering.

 The program emphasizes a holistic, systems view of the various disciplines.
-At its core, the curriculum provides formal instruction int he systems paradigm and in a set of mathematical tools appropriate to a particular focus area of interest and that will be used in subsequent courses.
+At its core, the curriculum provides formal instruction in the systems paradigm and in a set of mathematical tools appropriate to a particular focus area of interest and that will be used in subsequent courses.

 Why a master’s in Mechanical Engineering?

 Solving real-life problems that benefit society - the advanced study of mechanical engineering is ideal for individuals who would like to work with other professionals on challenging problems requiring the integration of science, engineering, and socio-economic knowledge.
 Merrimack’s curriculum covers a broad scope of topics to prepare you to deal with the “big picture.”
-You will learn to work and think analytically and will be given the tools to oversee complicated and interdisciplinary projects.
+You will learn to work and think analytically and given the tools to oversee complicated and interdisciplinary projects.

 Where will I work after graduation?

 From conception and design to production and marketing, almost everything sold on the market today involves mechanical engineering.
-Mechanical engineering is a highly versatile degree allowing graduates to work int he following fields:
+Mechanical Engineering is a highly versatile degree allowing graduates to work in the following fields:

 - robotics & prosthetics

-- rock propulsion systems
+- rocket propulsion systems

 - air conditioning